Malaysia travel advice

 Malaysia is a great introduction to Southeast Asia, and can be easily explored by hire car.

-We get to the heart of the country, utilising experienced local guides and our own knowledge in the careful planning of your itinerary.
+We get to the heart of the country, utilizing experienced local guides and our own knowledge in the careful planning of your itinerary.

 At the end of the trip your chauffeur guide can leave you to enjoy one of Malaysia’s stunning beaches.

-Good roads and driving on the left make Malaysia a great option for a self drive holiday.
+Good roads in Malaysia make it a great option for a self-drive holiday.
 The main cities are busy and not always clearly signed, but expressways and older trunk roads tend to be quiet and easy to navigate.
-The expressways have good, frequent rest stops whilst travelling on the older roads allows the opportunity to stop at local villages and roadside stalls where children sell seasonal fruits fresh from their family farms.
+The expressways have good, frequent rest stops whilst traveling on the older roads allows the opportunity to stop at local villages and roadside stalls where children sell seasonal fruits fresh from their family farms.

 Bahasa Malaysia is the national and official language but English is widely spoken.
 Other languages are Chinese (Mandarin), Hindi, Iban and Tamil.

 In multi-racial Malaysia, every type of cooking from Southeast Asia can be tasted.
 Malay food concentrates on subtleties of taste using a blend of spices, ginger, coconut milk and peanuts.
 Sambal (a paste of ground chilli, onion and tamarind) is often used as a side dish.
 Blachan (a dried shrimp paste) is used in many dishes and ikan bilis (dried anchovies) are one popular snack.
 Popular Malay dishes include satay, which consists of a variety of meat, especially chicken, barbecued on small skewers with a spicy peanut dipping sauce and a salad of cucumber, onion and compressed rice cakes.
 The best sauce often takes several hours to prepare to attain its subtle flavor.